German journalist facing terror trial in Turkey returns home

-BERLIN (AP) — A German journalist who is on trial in Turkey on terror-related charges has returned to Germany after a Turkish court ruled that she could leave the country.
+BERLIN (AP) — A German journalist who is on trial in Turkey on terror-related charges returned to Germany on Sunday after a Turkish court ruled that she could leave the country.

-German news agency dpa reported that Mesale Tolu landed in Stuttgart on Sunday.
-Earlier Sunday, Tolu tweeted a photograph of herself and her young son at a Turkish airport with the words “going home after 17 months.”
+Mesale Tolu flew to Stuttgart days after the court decision became public, a ruling that German Foreign Minister Heiko Maas has called “a step toward improving our relations with Turkey.”

 Tolu has been charged with engaging in terrorist propaganda and being a member of a banned left-wing group, the Marxist-Leninist Communist Party.
 She rejects the accusations.

-She was released from prison in December while the trial continued, but a court only recently lifted an exit ban.
-When the court’s move became public, German Foreign Minister Heiko Maas called it “a step toward improving our relations with Turkey.”
+She was released from prison in December while the trial continued, but a court only lifted an exit ban a few weeks ago.
+There has been no verdict yet in the trial.

 Most Read Nation & World Stories